 Agnes Mary Clerke and Margaret Huggins became the fourth and fifth women to become honorary members of the Royal Astronomical Society in May 1903, following Caroline Herschel, Mary Somerville, and Anne Sheepshanks.

-Williamina Fleming became the sixth woman to become became an honorary member of the Royal Astronomical Society in 1906, followed by Annie Jump Cannon, who became an honorary member in 1914.
+Williamina Fleming became the sixth woman to become became an honorary member of the Royal Astronomical Society in 1906, followed by Annie Jump Cannon in 1914.

 In February 1915: